-The 96-year-old monarch loves the French twist on a classic gin martini, which sees the Dry Vermouth element replaced with Dubonnet Rouge, a fortified wine with quinine.
-The result is a sharp and slightly sweet martini, best served with a twist of fresh lemon.
+The monarch memorably loved the French twist on a classic gin martini, which sees the Dry Vermouth element replaced with Dubonnet Rouge, a £10 fortified French wine created in Paris in 1846.

 WATCH: The Queen's daily diet revealed

 But the Queen's favourite gin brand is far from fancy.
-In fact, you can pick up a bottle in your local Tesco for just £21.
+In fact, you can pick up a bottle for around £22.

 The familiar brand was first established in 1769 by Alexander Gordon as he set out on a mission to produce a gloriously-flavoured gin worthy of carrying his family name.

-Taking to Instagram to share a snap from a recent holiday, chef Darren wrote: "Celebrating in my happy place with The Queen’s favourite gin Gordon’s.
+Taking to Instagram to share a snap on World Gin Day, chef Darren wrote: "Celebrating in my happy place with The Queen’s favourite gin Gordon’s.
 Cheers!"

-Contrary to reports that the longest-reigning monarch likes to drink four glasses of alcohol a day, her Majesty's former chef previously spoke out to clarify his comments about her favourite drinks - after he said his quotes were misreported.
+Contrary to reports that the longest-reigning monarch liked to drink four glasses of alcohol a day, her Majesty's former chef previously spoke out to clarify his comments about her favourite drinks - after he said his quotes were misreported.

 "She'd be pickled if she drank that much," the former royal chef told CNN.
 "All I said was she likes a gin and Dubonnet.
 That's her favourite drink."

-Darren added that when the Queen does have a drink with dinner it is typically a glass of her favourite German sweet wine.
-"Just in the evening.
-She certainly doesn't drink four glasses a day!"
+Darren added the Queen also enjoyed a glass of her favourite German sweet wine "just in the evening".
+"She certainly doesn't drink four glasses a day."

 Make sure you never miss a ROYAL story!
 Sign up to our newsletter to get all of our celebrity and royal news delivered directly to your inbox.